SumaiyaTarannumNoor/talkhier-Sony/README.md

 # Talk Structurally, Act Hierarchically: A Collaborative Framework for LLM Multi-Agent Systems

 ## Overview
-This repository contains the official implementation of the multi-agent LLM system described in the paper **“Talk Structurally, Act Hierarchically: A Collaborative Framework for LLM Multi-Agent Systems”** by Zhao Wang, Moriyama Sota, Wei-Yao Wang, and Briti Gangopadhyay.
+This repository contains the official implementation of the multi-agent LLM system described in the paper **“Talk Structurally, Act Hierarchically: A Collaborative Framework for LLM Multi-Agent Systems”** by Zhao Wang, Moriyama Sota, Wei-Yao Wang, Briti Gangopadhyay and Shingo Takamatsu.
 For simplicity, we refer to our model as ***TalkHier***. ***TalkHier*** models hierarchical agent communication to efficiently solve complex tasks by leveraging structured conversations.
 It introduces a novel framework that establishes a structured communication protocol for context-rich exchanges and a hierarchical refinement system to address issues such as incorrect outputs, falsehoods, and biases.

 ## Architecture
 ![Example Figure](./architecture.png)